-To guide you with the right information and resources, we first take time to get to know you.
-Learning about your family, traditions, preferences, and religious observances helps us better understand your needs.
+We begin by taking the time to get to know you.
+Learning about your family, traditions, preferences, and religious observances allows us to provide thoughtful, personalized support.

-As our conversation unfolds, our team will complete a simple statistical questionnaire and walk you through your options, explaining each step along the way.
-Our goal is to ensure you leave the consultation feeling confident in your decisions and with a clear understanding of the roles of the funeral home, cemetery, and other professionals involved in end-of-life planning.
+During our guided conversation, we’ll complete a brief intake and clearly walk you through your options, explaining each step along the way.
+Our goal is for you to leave feeling informed, confident in your decisions, and with a clear understanding of the roles of the funeral home, cemetery, and other professionals involved.

-Whether you are pre-planning, arranging at the time of need, purchasing cemetery property, erecting a monument, or ordering shiva catering, we combine our expertise with our trusted network of partners to make sure your needs are met with care.
+Whether you are pre-planning, arranging at the time of need, purchasing cemetery property, erecting a monument, or coordinating shiva catering, we work closely with our trusted network of partners to ensure every detail is handled with care.

-You don’t need to prepare in advance, but it can be helpful to have the following on hand:
+While there is no need to prepare in advance, it may be helpful to have the following on hand:

 If you don’t have these documents, that’s okay—we’ll guide you through what’s needed and help you obtain them whenever possible.